OTCv8/otclientv8/README.md

 - Full tibia 11.00 support
 - Layouts
 - New login server (with ingame account and character creation)
-- Support for proxies to lower latency and protect against DDoS (extra paid option)
+- Support for proxies to lower latency and protect against DDoS
-- Bot protection (extra paid option)

 ### And hundreds of smaller features, optimizations and bug fixes!
 ### Check out [Wiki page](https://github.com/OTCv8/otclientv8/wiki) to see how activate and use new features